-Here are a few user stories that influenced me and the way the course has evolved. ~James
+Here are a few user stories that influenced me and the evolution of the course itself! ~James

 I started with Semantica a few months before moving to Sao Paulo.
 I thought I'd just use it until I got to Brazil and could study in a class here.
 But it has proven to be SO HELPFUL and incredibly full of resources.
 I'm still using it regularly, four months after moving here.
 I am most of the way through the 2nd half of Edouardo e Monica, so I still have a lot to go with the novelas.
 But I find myself accessing all of the amazing posts all the time as I have questions and am trying to shore up the edges of my knowledge.
 Whenever I encounter something new, I look it up in the posts and voila!
 There's a clear post on that usage.
 I am so grateful for all the time you all put into making this such a thorough resource.
 I have a long way to go and I'm glad to have your support along the way!!
 Warmly, Heather

 P.S.
 My only complaint is that the carioca accent is creeping into my Portuguese and I get called on it frequently by my Paulistano colleagues 😉

 Loneka Wilkinson Battiste